Klein Family School of Communications Design

 B.A., Ohio University

 Teaching gives me the opportunity to introduce others to this intimate and challenging occupation.
 Students come to poetry with a fair amount of reticence and sometimes even resistance, and I try to help them learn ways to read poetry that can stimulate their imagination.
 And since poetry is one of the most human of the arts, in which one makes direct contact with personal experience, the classroom can become a very special, and sometimes sacred, place.

-I am a poet, and I am also an editor and publisher.
-Over the past 22 years, I have edited Passager , a national literary journal I co-founded, which features older writers and honors their creativity.
+I am a poet, an editor and a publisher.
+Over the past 26 years, I have edited Passager, a national literary journal I co-founded, which features older writers and honors their creativity.
 The idea for Passager emerged while I was teaching a writing class at the Waxter Center for Senior Citizens in downtown Baltimore.
 I had never been in a room full of 70-, 80- and 90-year-olds, and the passion was exhilarating.
 It changed my life.

 I am deeply interested in exploring the book as an object of art and discovering new ways to integrate text and image and to create objects (books) that are conceptually imaginative, experimental and original.

-I teach courses in creative writing, literature and publishing.
-I am convinced there is no school quite like UB (and before I came here, I had taught at several others in Maryland).
+I teach courses in creativity, creative writing, literature and publishing.
+I am convinced there is no school quite like UB.
 The diversity of students creates life and surprise in the classroom, and each student's life experiences provide so many riches to draw from when developing poems, short stories and essays.
 UB students are giving, inspiring and appreciative of their education; nothing is taken for granted.
 And in general, they seem to have so much energy and spirit—going to school and working full time, raising children.
 They are focused, organized, talented and very, very caring.
 I feel compelled to give them as much as I can in the short time we are together.

 Works by Kendra Kopelke:

 - Eager Street (Stonevale Press)